Friday, January 1, 2016

 These new facilities are a great addition to everyday life on the island.

-Across the street from our house the seldom-used college basketball court was covered with a metal dome, and seating added for spectators.
+Across the street from our house, the seldom-used college basketball court was covered with a metal dome, and seating was added for spectators.

-The improved facility gets lots of use by local teams, school drama presentations.
+The improved facility is well used by local teams and school drama presentations.

-Recently under the dome, an outdoor catering area was created to feed the two hundred or so folk dancers who were performing on the island in the last week of December.
+Recently, under the dome, an outdoor catering area was created to feed the two hundred or so folk dancers who performed on the island in the last week of December.

 It was a very well-mannered group comprised of dance troupes from various parts of Mexico.